 Examinations in this course will be conducted using a remote proctoring service, such as Proctortrack.
 By taking this course, you are consenting to the use of this software and acknowledge that you will be required to provide personal information (including some biometric data) and the session will be recorded.
-More information about this remote proctoring service is available in the Online Proctoring Guidelines at the following link: https://www.uwo.ca/univsec/pdf/onlineproctorguidelines.pdf.
+Completion of this course will require you to have a reliable internet connection and a device that meets the technical requirements for this service.
+More information about this remote proctoring service, including technical requirements, is available on Western's Remote Proctoring website at: https://remoteproctoring.uwo.ca.